Martin Waldseemüller: Life and works

 Details of Waldseemüller's life are scarce.
 He was born around 1470 in the German town of Wolfenweiler.
 His father was a butcher and moved to Freiburg (now Freiburg im Breisgau) in about 1480.
-Records show that Waldseemüller was enrolled in 1490 at the University of Freiburg where Gregor Reisch, a noted humanist scholar, was one of his influential teachers; the printer Johannes Schott was his classmate.
-After finishing at the university, he lived in Basel where he was ordained a priest and, apparently, gained experience in printing and engraving while working with the printer community in Basel.
+Records show that Waldseemüller was enrolled in 1490 at the University of Freiburg, where Gregor Reisch, a noted humanist scholar, was one of his influential teachers; the printer Johannes Schott was his classmate.
+After finishing at the university, he lived in Basel, where he was ordained a priest, and apparently, gained experience in printing and engraving while working with the printer community in Basel.

 Around 1500, an association of humanist scholars formed in Saint Dié, in the Duchy of Lorraine, under the patronage of René II, Duke of Lorraine.
 They called themselves the Gymnasium Vosagense and their leader was Walter Lud.
 Their initial intention was to publish a new edition of Ptolemy's Geography.
 Waldseemüller was invited to join the group and contribute his skills as a cartographer.
-It is not clear how he came to the group's attention, but Lud later described him as a master cartographer.
+How he came to the group's attention is unclear, but Lud later described him as a master cartographer.
 Matthias Ringmann was also brought into the group because of his previous work with the Geography and his knowledge of Greek and Latin.
 Ringmann and Waldseemüller soon became friends and collaborators.